+Greenhouse and Nursery is the number one commodity in the state of Oregon which includes the sales of fresh cut flowers.
 There are many different varieties of field flowers that are grown in the state of Oregon.
-The commercial flower industry is made up of 300 commercial growers with an earning of about $145 million worth of field cut flowers, potted flowers, and bedding plants.
+The commercial flower industry is made up of 300 commercial growers with an earning of about $145 million worth of field cut flowers, potted flowers and bedding plants.

-Cut flowers and the production of cut flowers have a very well developed history dating back before the 1600’s.
-At this time, gardeners would simply cut the flowers from their gardens and bring them inside.
-It was in the 1600’s that formal cut flower production became an area of interest because of the development of greenhouses.
+Cut flowers and the production of cut flowers have a history dating back before the 1600’s.
+At this time, gardeners would cut flowers from their gardens and bring them inside.
+It was in the 1600’s that cut flower production became an area of interest because of the development of greenhouses.
 The development of greenhouses began in the Netherlands.
 Greenhouses made their way to the United States when the European settlers relocated here.
-One set back for the cut flower industry was transportation and time sensitive delivery.
+Greenhouse allow flowers to be grown in a temperature controlled environment.
 Cut flowers must be kept in cool temperatures in order to maintain their shelf life.
 Once air transportation and refrigerated trucks were developed, the process of the field cut flowers was a much more efficient process for both producers and consumers.

-There are different species of peonies native to different parts of the world but the one grown in Oregon is the North American variety.
-This specific variety has large and very fragrant flowers that come in colors ranging from purple, pink, white, yellow and even red!
+There are different species of peonies native to different parts of the world.
+The peonies grown in Oregon is known as the North American variety.
+This specific variety has large flowers that come in colors ranging from purple, pink, white, yellow and even red!
 The peony bloom period is only 7-10 days long.
 Peonies are one of the most common garden flowers in temperate regions such as Oregon.

 Tulips are a unique flower because of the shape of their petals.
 Most flower petals bloom out and open, but tulips have a cupped shape petal and stay fairly closed up.
-Tulip flower leaves are also unique in that they are long and parallel veined leaves.
+A tulip’s leaves are long and parallel veined leaves.
 This is unique because most flower leaves are smaller and more round.
-Tulips can range in a variety of different color ranging from red, orange, yellow, purple, pink and white.
+Tulips can range in a variety of different colors ranging from red, orange, yellow, purple, pink and white.

-Iris plants come in a variety of different species.
+Iris flowers come in a variety of different species.
 Of the species, 300 of them are native to the mild weather of the northern hemisphere.
-Iris plants are successful in well drained soils.
-The Iris plant goes through two different seasons, one being the growing season and the other being the dormant season.
+Iris plants like to grow in well drained soils.
+The Iris plant goes through two different seasons, the growing season and the dormant season.
 During the growing season, Iris plants need regular watering and during the dormant season there is no need for water.